Deploying Coro with JumpCloud

 The Agent installer is downloaded to your local workstation, ready to be uploaded to the relevant cloud storage location.

-6. Log in to the JumpCloud management portal, then navigate to Device Management > Policy Management.
+6. Sign in to the JumpCloud Admin Portal , then go to Device Management > Policy Management .

 Setting Application Privacy Preferences